 4th Phase: Muscle strength and joint stability

-This phase of treatment focusses on strengthening the muscles surrounding your tibia.
+This phase of treatment focuses on strengthening the muscles surrounding your tibia.
 Repeated contraction of muscles, improve their strength.
-Stronger muscles have the capacity to work harder and endurance to stand for longer periods.
+Stronger muscles have the capacity to work harder and give better stability to your knee and ankle joints.
 Standing up, walking and climbing stairs are some of the basic activities that you must get back to.
 With time , we progress your exercises by adding resistance, doing more repetitions and using multi-directional movements, like climbing up a step, as part of your strengthening program.

 By the end of this phase you must be walking without any crutch and walk at a slow pace on even terrain.
-You should be able to climb down a stair without support, and bend your knee to 60 degrees without falling over.
+You should be able to climb down a stair without support.

 5th Phase: Stimulate bone remodeling

 Gradually returning to your routine and getting used to the intensity of your usual activities is a big part of your recovery.
-We need to determine if you are ready to return to fully working and exercising any painful flare-ups.
+We need to determine if you are ready to return to fully working and exercising without any painful flare-ups.
 Even with repetitive movements throughout your day (like walking around your office) or more load (like running), your tibia and the surrounding muscles should be able to carry the load.
-Your physiotherapist will guide you to re-engage in safe increments, and help you with further strengthening.
+As your body gets used to doing more again, the fractured bone structure actually gets stronger.

-Here the milestones are achieved when you can hop over a step with one leg, jump down from a step and land on the fractured tibia’s leg while keeping your balance.
-Sitting on your haunches, and getting up 10 times.
-Perform 10 consecutive single leg jumps.
+Here the milestones are achieved when you can do single leg squats, hop on one leg, jump down from a step and land on your injured leg while keeping your balance.

 6th Phase: Sport specific training and final clearance tests

 Certain activities require precise balance, high power, speed and endurance.
 We need to ensure that your tibia is able to handle the stress that these activities puts on it.
-Your physiotherapist will challenge you past your normal boundaries to determine how your body reacts to different forces.
-This a more advance progam that cahllenges and prepares you for multi-directional stability, endurance, power and external reaction forces.
+Your physiotherapist will challenge you past your normal boundaries with this more advanced program to prepare you for external reaction forces and multi-directional stability.
 All of this needs to happen in preparation for your return to your sport.

 Healing time

 It takes anywhere between 6 to 12 weeks for the initial healing of your broken tibia bone to attach.
 Getting back to a fully functional level and actively exercising or participating in sport takes 3 to 6 months.
-Many indirect factors can accelerate or even slow down recovery, this is why monitoring by a physiotherapist plays a vital role.
-To adjust, adapt and overcome temporary setback and keep the momentum in your recovery.
+Many indirect factors can accelerate or even slow down recovery, and that is why it is important that a physiotherapist monitors your progress.
+To adjust, adapt and overcome temporary setbacks and keep the momentum going in your recovery.

 Together with a tibia fracture, other surrounding muscles, nerves or ligaments usually get injured as well.
 This complicates things and increases your recovery time.
 At first, our main concern is bone healing, but during the weeks and months it will take to recover, there are numerous things that needs our attention as well.
 It is important to start with physiotherapy as soon as possible to prevent longstanding problems of compensation, muscle weakness and poor healing.
 Initially, you must attend physiotherapy treatment twice a week.
 After this, your treatment sessions are spread out to once a week or once in two weeks.